 The following chart describes high-level characteristics of fax solutions in each deployment model.
 While all of these solutions share multiple advantages over traditional fax machines and multifunction printers (MFPs) with fax boards, each has a unique set of values.
 When looking for a fax solution, it is important to analyze the value of each characteristic and capability to your organization.

-Use this chart to see how each solution matches your highest priorities (additional information about each characteristic is below the chart).
+Use this chart to see how each solution matches your highest priorities (see below the chart for additional information about each characteristic).

-Deployment location On premises Hybrid Managed Cloud My priorities/ Needs Key characteristics \$ Reduction in IT fax support Measurable reduction in many costs associated with physical fax machines and paper faxes On-premises benefits, plus no telephony management IT management moves to vendor.
+Deployment location On-premises Hybrid Managed Cloud My priorities/ Needs Key characteristic s Reduction in IT fax support Measureable reduction in many costs associated with physical fax machines and paper faxes On-premises benefits plus no telephony management IT management moves to vendor.
 Management is individualized and has monthly fee.
 IT management moves to vendor.
 Cloud solutions are managed as a whole, reducing fees.
-CapEx vs. OpEx СарЕх CapEx for server software and OpEx for telephony OpEx OpEx MFP integration SMTP and native interfaces for some MFPs SMTP and native interfaces for some MFPs SMTP and native interfaces for some MFPs SMTP interfaces Software SMTP supported SMTP supported SMTP supported SMTP supported application integration Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations APIs available APIs available APIs available APIs available System uptime service level agreement No, server and software must be configured for uptime and managed by your IT department No for the server and software, which must be configured for uptime.
-Yes for the telephony service when vendor provides Yes, vendor can provide service level and uptime promises in contract Yes, vendor can provide service level and uptime promises in contract Transparency of data sovereignty/ ownership You can put your servers in your locations You can put your servers in your locations With some vendors, you can choose the data centers that hold your data With some vendors, you can choose the data centers that hold your data
+CapEx vs. OpEx CapEx CapEx for server software and OpEx for telephony OpEx OpEx MFP integration SMTP and native interfaces for some MFPs SMTP and native interfaces for some MFPs SMTP and native interfaces for some MFPs SMTP interfaces Software SMTP supported SMTP supported SMTP supported SMTP supported application integration Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations APIs available APIs available APIs available APIs available System uptime service level agreement No, server and software must be configured for uptime and managed by your IT department No, server and software must be configured for uptime and Yes, vendor can provide telephony service Yes, vendor can provide service level and uptime promises in contract Yes, vendor can provide service level and uptime promises in contract Transparency of data sovereignty/ ownership You can put your servers in your locations You can put your servers in your locations With some vendors, you can choose the data centers that hold your data With some vendors, you can choose the data centers that hold your data

-Reduction in IT fax support: All of these fax software deployment models reduce the IT support burden when compared to traditional fax machines and MFPs with fax boards, but some will reduce IT participation even further.
-On-premises solutions require the most IT support, while SaaS solutions require the least.
+Reduction in IT fax support: All of the fax software deployment models reduce the IT support burden when compared to traditional fax machines and MFPs with fax boards, but some will reduce IT participation even further.
+On-premises solutions require the most IT support while SaaS solutions reduce IT fax support the most.

-CapEx vs. OpEx: Some deployment options involve purchasing software licenses, which are typically categorized as capital expenses (CapEx).
-Some organizations prefer operating expenses (OpEx), paying for use rather than buying hardware and licensing software.
+CapEx vs. OpEx: Some deployment options involve purchasing software licenses that are typically categorized as capital expenses (CapEx).
+Some organizations prefer operating expenses (OpEx), which typically means you pay for use rather than buying hardware and licensing software.
 Your company's policies and procurement processes will determine your preference.

-MFP integration: How deeply do you want fax to be integrated with your MFPs?
+MFP integration: Your answer here depends on how deeply integrated you want fax to be with your MFPs.
 SaaS solutions typically work via SMTP, which most MFPs support natively.
-This involves scanning a document and sending it via a specially formatted email.
+It involves scanning a document and sending it via a specially formatted email.
 Some on-premises solutions support a native MFP interface.
-These integrations will put a fax button on the menus of the MFP and include the ability for the user to log in to the fax system and set some faxing from the device.
+These integrations will put a fax button on the menus of the MFP and include the ability for the user to log in to the fax system and set some faxing options at the MFP.

 Software systems integration: All fax deployment models typically provide simple application integration via SMTP, which is the internet standard for email transmission.
-This means that if an application can send an email, it can fax.
-However, some enterprises desire deeper integrations with specific software applications.
+This means if an application can send an email, it can fax.
+But some enterprises desire deeper integrations with specific software applications.
 Solutions using any of the deployment models will offer some sort of API and integration capability.